 For further information on the methodology used, see the School Place Planning Estimates Technical Guidance 2022

 Care should be taken with interpretation of these estimates.
 Please refer to the technical guidance.

-Forecast accuracy is how well local authorities predicted pupil numbers on roll for academic year 2021/22.
-Actual pupil numbers from Jan 2022 school census are compared with local authority pupil forecasts for academic year 2021/22 made one year previously, in SCAP 21 and three years previously, in SCAP 19.
+Forecast accuracy is how well local authorities predicted pupil numbers on roll for academic year 2022/23.
+Actual pupil numbers from Jan 2023 school census are compared with local authority pupil forecasts for academic year 2022/23 made one year previously, in SCAP 22 and two years previously, in SCAP 21.
 Primary forecast accuracy is calculated by subtracting the years R-6 actual numbers from the years R-6 forecasts to give the absolute inaccuracy.
 Absolute inaccuracy is then divided by the R-6 actual number to give the relative percentage inaccuracy.
 The same is done for secondary but using years 7-11.
 Positive percentages denote an over forecast and negative percentages denote an under forecast.

 To derive the quality of places, all schools found in the school capacity survey have been matched with the following data: